Shmuel Hauser: Chairman of the Israel Securities Authority

 In 2017, Hauser nominated two another committees – on the need to regulate ICO's.
 He himself was appointed to co-chair a committee by the Minister of Finance and Minister of Justice on the need of a secondary exchange in Israel for SMEs.

-Prof. Hauser also instigated reliefs on IPOs, giving companies issuing for the first time on the Sock Exchange a "Joining Basket", a 5-year benefits plan from the date of issue.
+Prof. Hauser also instigated reliefs on IPOs, giving companies issuing for the first time on the Stock Exchange a "Joining Basket", a 5-year benefits plan from the date of issue.
 During that time, these companies would enjoy considerable regulatory reliefs in order to make it easier for them to adapt to the process of becoming a reporting corporation.
 He also initiated another reform of regulation to encourage IPO's of High tech firms and another reform to encourage public financing SMEs.

 In February 2016 Hauser's term was extended by the Minister of Finance, Moshe Kahlon, with additional three years.

 In March 2016, the Securities Authority under prof. Hauser initiated prohibition of offering Binary Options to local Israeli investors.
 Hauser expressed his disgust at the phenomena and called on the Attorney General of Israel to act.
 In the wake of these regulatory measures, a number of companies trading abroad closed down their operations in Israel.
 Meanwhile, the ISA drafted a law in early 2017 that was approved by Israel's cabinet in June 2017, banning the sale of binary options overseas by online trading firms based in Israel.
 The law was finally approved by the Knesset in October 2017.

 In 2017, professor Hauser led a process to demutualize at the Tel-Aviv Stock Exchange, in accordance to the structural change undergone by all Stock Exchanges around the world in modern times.
 Hauser is also promoting the supervision upon electronic trading systems.
 Recently, The Knesset approved a bill aimed to ensure that operating and marketing of trading systems. would be conducted fairly, while the customers' money would be safeguarded.
 By 2016, the licensing process has ended and today there are six companies with a license for a forex trading platforms.

 In November 2017, he announced he would step down for his role in ISA in the beginning of 2018.

 In December 2017 Hauser said ISA is considering the ban of cryptocurrency related companies from the Tel-Aviv Stock exchange.